-Sometimes I think that one of the reasons Jesus chose fishermen to be in His group of disciples was because of their “thick skin.”
-Jesus knew that He needed people who could handle the truth – even if it brought discomfort to their flesh.
+Sometimes I think that one of the reasons Yeshua chose fishermen to be in His group of disciples was because of their “thick skin.”
+Yeshua knew that He needed people who could handle the truth – even if it brought discomfort to their flesh.

 How would you react if someone called you a devil?

 A Disciple Must Prize Truth in Any Form